 Set on the Tanzanian island of Zanzibar, Zuri Zanzibar proudly supports environmental protection, works with the community, and aims to better the lives of locals.
 During construction, architectural firm Jestico + Whiles used regional materials to highlight the long heritage of local craftsmanship, creating a lush and leafy haven that resembles a traditional African village.
 Inside, spaces are decorated with art and artifacts from Tanzania’s markets.
+Zuri was the first hotel in the world to be awarded with the EarthCheck’s Sustainable Design Gold Certification.
 The water program is particularly ambitious, using ozone technology—the first resort in East Africa to do so—and a desalination system that doesn’t rely on the water resources of the local village.
 Putting its water expertise to good use, Zuri Zanzibar helps build and fix wells in the surrounding community.

-Zuri Zanzibar uses LED lighting and offers guests the option to choose the Evening Breeze cooling system over standard air conditioning, saving up to 75% energy.
+Zuri Zanzibar uses LEDs, automatic sensor lighting in specific areas, and offers guests the option to choose the Evening Breeze cooling system over standard air conditioning, saving up to 75% energy.

 Water is purified using ozone technology—the first resort in East Africa to do so—and desalination plant systems, so the hotel does not use local village water sources.
 Water is mineralized by the BWT Aqua Mondo magnesium technologies and the water process goes from supply to disposal.

-The hotel offers visits for guests to the local school and recycling shops.
+The hotel offers visits for guests to the local school, recycling shops, a zero-waste cooking class, non-motorized water sports, local tours, and regular Kendwa village clean-up drives.

-The hotel shares news in its newsletter and is releasing a CSR booklet.
-Before guests arrive, they receive an email with information about the pack-to-give program.
+The hotel shares news in its newsletter and has published a sustainability brochure.
+Before guests arrive, they receive an email with information about the pack-to-give program and a mindful checklist with tips on how to support sustainability efforts during their stay.